From Bi-Level to One-Level: A Framework for Structural Attacks to Graph Anomaly Detection: Experiments

 In this section, we start to discuss the contribution of the weighted least square estimation (WLS) in the attack model.
 If we set the diagonal matrix $\mathbf{D}=\text{Diag}([1,...,1]_{n\times 1})$, the point estimate of RWLS in Eqn.~\eqref{eqn-RWLS-estimation} changes to Ridge regression \cite{ridge}:

-We compare the decreasing percentage of mean AUC scores for RWLS and Ridge regression on \textbf{Cora} dataset as exemplar.
+We compare the decreasing percentage of mean AUC scores for RWLS and Ridge regression on Cora dataset as an exemplar.
 Fig.~\ref{fig-ablation} illustrates that by using RWLS as the point estimate for $\mathsf{LGCN}$'s weights, the attacking performance is significantly higher than Ridge regression (the decreasing percentage of mean AUC scores for RWLS is much larger than Ridge).
-This phenomenon is attributed to the fact that WLS incorporate the imbalanced sample numbers and pay more attention to the minority class during the training phase, leading to more suitable close form solutions of $W^{*}$.
+This phenomenon is attributed to the fact that WLS incorporates the imbalanced sample numbers and pays more attention to the minority class during the training phase, leading to more suitable close-form solutions of $W^{*}$.
 Hence the introduction of RWLS makes a great contribution to the attack model.